drunderscore/GTA-Research/OM0-in-GTAV.md

 | 	16	| 0-6, 8, 11, 12, 15-18 |
 | 	17	| 5, 12, 15, 17  |
 | 	18	|  5, 6, 8, 15  |

+You can't actually "launch" Mission Type 15 from any Mission Type, only reset to it.
 </details>

 <details>